defenseunicorns/leapfrogai-docs/content/en/docs/leapfrogai/tadpole/tadpole-deploy.md

 ### Chat-GPU

 {{% alert-note %}}
-This requires a Cuda capable NVIDIA GPU with drivers setup.
+This requires a CUDA capable NVIDIA GPU with drivers setup.
 {{% /alert-note %}}

 To activate GPU resources and increase response time for your chatbot: